-The SAP Calculation establish a comparative rating based on estimated running .
+The SAP Calculations establish a comparative rating based on estimated fuel costs / energy consumption.
 These are calculated based on the construction, the heating system, internal lighting and any renewable technologies installed.

-A SAP Calculation is used to determine the and ‘energy values’ for new homes.
-SAPs also apply to dwellings and developments that are created by conversions or ‘material changes of use’.
-SAP Calculations, carried out by ourassessors, help to provide the EPC Rating for a property.
+A SAP Calculation is used to determine the energy values for new homes.
+SAPs also apply to dwellings that are created by conversions or ‘material changes of use’.
+SAP Calculations, carried out by our assessors, help to provide the EPC Rating for a property.
 In order for us to create your SAP and EPC, we will require the following:

 • The architect’s plans (floor plans, cross sections, elevations, site plan)

 • Construction specification details (such as wall, floor and roof build ups, heating systems, any renewable technologies installed)